Are you an adviser? Go to Unbiased Pro

 If your shares are held in a stocks and shares individual savings account (ISA), there will be no tax to pay.
 However, if they were in a general investment or trading account and you made a profit during your ownership, you may need to pay capital gains tax (CGT) on the sale.

-However, everyone has a tax free allowance for gains before CGT will be charged, which is currently £3,000 a year (or £1,500 for trusts).
+However, everyone has a tax-free allowance for gains before CGT is charged, which is currently £3,000 a year (or £1,500 for most trusts).

 CGT will be charged on gains in excess of the allowance at a rate of 18% if you still fall within the basic rate tax bracket or 24% if you are in the higher or additional tax band.